FAIRmat-NFDI/nomad-measurements/docs/index.md

-# Welcome to the NOMAD Measurements Plugin Documentation
+# Welcome to the NOMAD-measurements Plugin Documentation

-Welcome to the official documentation for the **NOMAD Measurements Plugin**!
+Welcome to the official documentation for the **NOMAD-measurements Plugin**!
 This plugin is designed to provide structured data schemas for storing experimental measurement data in alignment with the FAIR (Findable, Accessible, Interoperable, and Reusable) principles.
 It serves as a community or standard plugin, offering commonly used schemas and classes/sections for measurement data that can be shared across a community.

 ## Supported Measurement Techniques